lamelyan/blog/index.md

 ### Functional priciples

-Here are my notes from a great presentation by Vladimir Khorikov.
-Great presentation on how applying functional principles makes your code easier to reason about and increases your confidence that the logic is doing what it suppose to.
+Great presentation by Vladimir Khorikov on applying functional principles in C#.
+He demonstrates how this makes your code easier to reason about and increases your confidence that the logic is doing what it suppose to.

 <a href="https://app.pluralsight.com/library/courses/csharp-applying-functional-principles/" target="_blank">Applying Functional Principles in C#</a>
 by Vladimir Khorikov